MechanicOfTheSequence/nosedocs-new/a-list.md

 ### 2020-11-05 16:02

 yesterday I mentioned a lost cat on a sign that I had seen near belvista in @[noseblog](2020-11-04 08:02), and I didn't think much about it. anyway, earlier today I was walking back and I looked at the sign and I was thinking about what I said when I began to feel something when I noticed her email: amanda.p.campbell@...
 (I think).
 I didn't get it at first but now I want to invite her to join if the wants to :)

+### 2020-11-05 16:07

+I'm also reminded of a sign that I saw the day it snowed (day before?), on the corner of nottingham and troy for a yard sale.
+I remeber the street was a street I had never haerd of ... something 158?
+I really can't remember the street, but it doesn't matter. the yard sale sign had stars drawn on it, and that's what made me think that it was perhaps a message. anyway, I want to invite her to join in too if she wants to :)